vijayksingh/nulltiply/README.md

 - [ ] Enable Responsive mode for Stack page
 - [ ] Enable response mode for Learning page
 - [ ] Update configuration
+- [ ] Refactor TIL page to take posts from a TIL directory and convert it into TIL Group Interface and render them
+- [ ] Clicking on each TIL entry should move it to a individual post.
+- [ ] Apply the same pattern to Proof of work page also.
+- [ ] Refactor Proof of Work component into Projects.

+## Component
+- Implement Retro Grid Component
+- Different Components for TIL
+  - Lessons
+  - Projects
+  - TIL
+  - Lecture
+  - Book

+## Posts
+- Add post about how to implement TIL component.
+-